Both the OCH and LLP Campus in Monroe, NC and Polkton, NC

-The Academic Advisor is a full-time, 12-month position located on both the OCH and LLP Campuses in Monroe, NC and Polkton, NC.
-Under the direction of the Director of Academic Advising, the Academic Advisor assists students with program exploration and selection, guides students on course selection, monitors progress towards the fulfillment of academic goals and requirements, creates individualized student graduation plans, and assists students with registering for classes.
+The Academic Advisor is a full-time, 12-month staff position located on both the OCH and LLP Campus in Monroe, NC and Polkton, NC.
+Under the direction of the Assistant Director of Academic Advising, the Academic Advisor works within the College’s advising centers to assists all student populations with program exploration and selection, guides students on course selection, monitors progress towards the fulfillment of academic goals and requirements, creates individualized student graduation plans, and assists students with registering for classes.

 • Advise and register first-time and returning students, both walk-in and by appointment.